baratgabor/Unity3D-SoundManager/README.md

   - One given sound type can have multiple entries and `AudioClip`s associated to it in the list.
 The `SoundManager` automatically creates a list internally from all 'sound variations' of a given sound type, and when you invoke `PlaySound()`, it selects one randomly.
 This is also a rather important part of providing rich and diverse audio experiences.

 - ### Smart, automatic pooling of AudioSources
   - You can define how many simultaneous sounds you want to support at startup.
 When you invoke `PlaySound()`, the `SoundManager` automatically reserves an `AudioSource` from the pool to play the requested sound, waits for the playback to finish, and puts the `AudioSource` back to the pool.
 No polling involved whatsoever.
 Coroutine-based operation.
 No wasteful use of collections; it uses a simple `Stack` the way it's supposed to be used.
+If it runs out of available `AudioSource`s, it can grow the pool on-demand (if you enable this feature).

 - ### Support for 3D positioned AudioSources
   - My current game is 2D, so I have no use for this, but I wanted to add this little extra before sharing it.
 Basically, you can simply use an overload of the `PlaySound()` method that accepts a `Vector3` position defining where to play the sound.
 So, for example: